$49 – $229

 CBD can also be taken in capsule form, used topically (such as with skin cancer), disguised in beverages, or baked into food.

 Most of the research on using CBD and other cannabinoids with other cancer therapies involved higher doses than other health conditions.
 Speak with your doctor about the right dose, and remain consistent with the dosage regimen for best results.

 Research involving CBD has shown a lot of promise as an adjunctive treatment with cancer patients — however, more research is needed to prove these effects in practice.

 The majority of the research on this application involves in vitro research animal testing, and small group human research trials.

 The benefit of this useful health supplement lies in its ability to interact with the endocannabinoid system — which is deeply connected with the inflammatory response, and other aspects of the immune system including the balance between TH1 and TH2 responses.

-CBD may also provide benefit to some of the common side-effects of chemotherapy and cancer such as nausea, vomiting, pain, insomnia, anxiety, and depression.
+CBD may also provide benefits to some of the common side-effects of chemotherapy and cancer such as nausea, vomiting, pain, insomnia, anxiety, and depression.

 With its long list of therapeutic benefits and a widespread lack of substantial risk or side effects, CBD is an exciting new prospect for cancer treatment.
 We’ll be sure to share any developments in this area as they’re published in the scientific literature.